acnolan2/Open_data_mashup/Documentation/Data_Documentation_HealthAtlas.md

 ###Data Cleaning Assessment

 ######Description of Cleaning Needs
+This document discusses how three intermediate datasets were cleaned for use in my Open Data Mashup project.
+The three intermediate datasets are:

+"Median_household_income_ChiHealthAtlas.xlsx,"
+"Unemployment_ChiHealtAtlas.xlsx," and "Violent_crime_in_public_spaces_ChiHealthAtlas.xlsx."

-- Each Excel workbook will only require minimal hand cleaning.
-This will involve the deletion of rows and extraneous text like quotation marks.
+Each of these files only required minimal hand cleaning including the deletion of rows and extraneous text like quotation marks.
+The specific details of how each dataset was cleaned is below.

-PHASE 2 - Create the ChiHealthAtlas_dataset.csv

-The next phase in this project is to create the files for the second dataset, ChiHealthAtlas_dataset.
-This requires hand cleaning which I will describe here for the original three ChiHealthAtlas data files.
-These three original files are called: "Median_household_income_ChiHealthAtlas.xlsx", "Unemployment_ChiHealtAtlas.xlsx", and "Violent_crime_in_public_spaces.xlsx."
+Each of the three datasets below were downloaded from specific webpages on the Chicago Health Atlas Website.
+These websites are listed in this document under the data collection header.
+Using those raw files, the only cleaning I did on each file was as follows.

 "Median_household_income_ChiHealthAtlas.xlsx"

--Delete columns A, B, C, K-AA.
+- Delete columns A, B, C, K-AA.
--Delete rows 32-41, 119 - 272
+- Delete rows 32-41, 119 - 272
+- Removed hyphenation in Community Area name

 "Unemployment_ChiHealtAtlas.xlsx"

--Delete columns A, B, K-R, T-AA
+- Delete columns A, B, K-R, T-AA
--Delete rows 44-57, 135-288
+- Delete rows 44-57, 135-288
+- Removed hyphenation in Community Area name

 "Violent_crime_in_public_spaces.xlsx"

--Delete columns A, B, K-AA
+- Delete columns A, B, K-AA
--Delete rows 2-174
+- Delete rows 2-174
+- Removed hyphenation in Community Area name

 ######Programs Required